ACTIVITY BREAKS - 10 OF THE BEST

 Cashel, Co Galway

 The McEvilly family’s lovely old waterside property in Connemara was one of the first Irish country houses to open for guests, in 1968.
 General de Gaulle visited the following year and the seat overlooking Cashel Bay where the great man loved to linger is still just as it was, a discreet point of interest in this wonderfully varied and understated country garden.
-An overall winner of the National Garden Award, this large and gentle garden has always had a special place in the heart of Kay McEvilly, and last year the wishes of her late husband Dermot were granted with the introduction of their residential gardening courses.
-Courses are led by some of the luminaries of Irish gardening including Lorna McMahon, owner of the magnificent Ardcarrig Gardens on the outskirts of Galway City; John O'Driscoll, General Manager of Strokestown House & Museum, who specialises in garden restoration; and Brian Cross, knowledgeable owner of the magical Lakemount Garden in County Cork.
+An overall winner of the National Garden Award, this large and gentle garden has always had a special place in the heart of Kay McEvilly, and the wishes of her late husband Dermot were granted when Kay introduced their residential gardening courses.
+Courses are led by some of the luminaries of Irish gardening including garden writer, lecturer and plant enthusiast Ciaran Burke, who runs the Garden School in the west of Ireland, which is accredited to the Royal Horticultural Society.
+Other possible guest tutors include Lorna McMahon, owner of the magnificent Ardcarrig Gardens on the outskirts of Galway City; John O'Driscoll, General Manager of Strokestown House & Museum, who specialises in garden restoration; and Brian Cross, knowledgeable owner of the magical Lakemount Garden in County Cork.

 Ashford, Co Wicklow

 Guests have been welcomed to the Byrne family farm for over thirty years - Catherine Fulvio took over from her late mother in 1999, and has since refurbished the house throughout in old country style.
 Today, this charming Victorian farmhouse provides comfort, cosiness, home-cooked food and hospitality: just what visitors to this scenic area want.
 Perfect for walking holidays in the Wicklow Hills or golfing, it’s also ideal for a break at Ballyknocken Cookery School, which is in a renovated milking parlour.
-Catherine –who cooks on TV3 - prepares four course dinners for residents, based on local produce, including vegetables and herbs from the Ballyknocken farm; the cooking style is modern Irish, and the dishes enjoyed by guests are among the most popular on the wide-ranging courses offered.
-There are currently dozens of cookery schools to choose from in Ireland – this one is friendly, down to earth, only a short journey from Dublin, and a charming place to stay.
+Catherine – who may be a TV chef and successful cookbook author but has her feet firmly on her beloved Wicklow ground - prepares four course dinners for residents, based on local produce, including vegetables and herbs from the Ballyknocken farm.
+The cooking style is mainly modern Irish, and the dishes enjoyed by guests are among the most popular on the wide-ranging courses offered.
+There are dozens of cookery schools to choose from in Ireland – this one is friendly, down to earth, only a short journey from Dublin, and a charming place to stay.

 Cong, Co Mayo